Andonome/stories/effect_summaries.md

 Creates new things, or replicates existing ones.
 Allows spells to have more than one target.
 Number of targets, replicas and creations are based on Potency.
 Creates deseases, wounds and Fatigue, or spreads them on others.

-0. 2 targets, 2 things created or 2 copies replicated
+0. 2 targets, 2 things created or 2 copies replicated.
+Creates 4HP wound, or 8 Fatigue Points.
-1. 6 targets, 6 things created or 6 copies replicated
+1. 6 targets, 6 things created or 6 copies replicated.
+Creates 3HP wound, or 6 Fatigue Points.
-1. 24 targets, 24 things created or 24 copies replicated
+1. 24 targets, 24 things created or 24 copies replicated.
+Creates 2HP wound, or 4 Fatigue Points.
-1. 120 targets, 120 things created or 120 copies replicated
+1. 120 targets, 120 things created or 120 copies replicated.
+Creates 1HP wound, or 2 Fatigue Points.

 ## Discreet